nl-portal/nl-portal-app/README.md

 docker compose --profile remote --profile zgw up -d
 ```

-This will pull the latest public release of the NL Portal backend and frontend apps alongside all the
+This will pull the current release of the NL Portal backend and frontend apps alongside all the
 necessary ZGW components required to demo NL Portal functionality.

 The NL Portal application will be accessible at http://localhost:3000 and can be interacted with the following demo user: